 The basic difference between an IA and PA is who the adjuster is working for.
 Independent adjusters work for insurance companies.
 Their goal is to ensure that they get the information needed by their companies to settle claims.
 On the other hand, public adjusters work for people who are insured.
 Their goal is to help make sure that insured claimants receive the settlement they're entitled to under the terms of their policy.

 In Florida, the requirements for the two positions are very different.
-For the most current information, visit the Florida Department of Financial Services.
+For additional details, read our article on Career Options as a Public Adjuster.

 Some of this depends on the type of adjusting that interests you.
 Our courses currently concentrate on residential property adjusting.
 If that's your interest, then we have a number of courses to get you started.
 If you are interested in learning general information about the job, duties, and responsibilities of residential property adjusters, I'd suggest you start with the course Introduction to Catastrophe Claims Adjusting.
 Even though it refers to catastrophe adjusting in the title, it is a good introduction for almost anyone new to the job.